Preparing Youth for Success

 4-H creates fun while learning in a variety of ways.
 Kids can participate in 4-H through community clubs, camps, in-school and after-school activities, and summer programs.
 They increase their self-confidence and personal life skills while learning about specific subjects - anything from animals or computers to public speaking, cooking, art, gardening and environmental sciences, just to name a few project topics.

-Erie County 4-H clubs are required to turn in their enrollment forms by April 1st!
-You must be signed up with a club, pay the activity fee and chosen your projects by this time.
+Erie County enrollment deadline is April 1st!
+The online enrollment system will be locked after the deadline to enroll.
+You must be signed up with a club, pay the county activity fee and chosen your projects by this time.
 Contact the Erie County OSU Extension Office for interest in joining a 4-H club.
 Based on your location, interests, and age, we will give you contact information for club advisors.
 Some 4-H clubs begin meeting in February or March to help new members select projects and answer questions.

 You can also learn more about all OSU Extension 4-H youth development programs at http://ohio4h.org.